Vargas Plateau Regional Park: History

 Around 1995, EBRPD acquired 1200 acre of the Vargas Plateau in Fremont, with 1.5 mi of the Bay Area Ridge Trail and 3 mi of other trails.
 Subsequently, park use was pushed back.
 As of 2007, the opening was expected by 2010.
 In 2010, EBRPD directors were expecting it would open soon.
 In 2011, EBRPD put the start in 2012.
 As of January 2015, EBRPD pointed to late 2015; while as of May 2015, the district pointed to spring 2016.

 A 2012 settlement agreement between EBRPD and the owners of two large nearby ranches required the construction of improvements to park access roads.
 EBRPD and the city of Fremont agreed in 2013 to undertake them jointly, using $260,000 of funding by EBRPD and performed by the city.
 The park opened on May 5, 2016.

-However, the park was closed by a court-issued preliminary injunction on July 13, 2016.
+The park was closed by a court-issued preliminary injunction on July 13, 2016.
 The court found that the park district “did not complete the improvements required by the settlement agreement prior to opening,” which had “very specific road widening requirements.”
 The order applied to access by motor vehicles, as well as to access by non-motorized users for hiking, bicycling and horse riding, with immediate effect.
 “The park could remain closed for months or years,” until the improvements are completed.

 On May 2, 2017, EBRPD announced that it had settled the lawsuit, and that the park would reopen on May 15, 2017.
 EBRPD said that it agreed to construct a paved shoulder along Vargas Road, and a vehicle turnaround on the upper part of Morrison Canyon Road.
 It also announced that the City of Fremont had agreed to contribute part of the necessary funds.
+In October 2025, the county decided that they no longer wanted to maintain Morrison Canyon Road and gave that responsibility over 0.2-mile section to the adjacent owner who erected a gate blocking public access.